Sydney Schmidt

-Sydney James Schmidt (born January 25, 2008) is an American professional soccer player who plays as a left back or midfielder for the North Carolina Courage of the National Women's Soccer League (NWSL).
-She played for hometown USL Super League club Sporting JAX before signing her first professional contract with the Courage at age 17 in 2025.
+Sydney James Schmidt (born January 25, 2008) is an American professional soccer player who plays as a left back for the North Carolina Courage of the National Women's Soccer League (NWSL).
+She played for hometown USL Super League club Sporting JAX before signing with the Courage at age 17 in 2025.

 Early life

 Schmidt grew up in Jacksonville, Florida, and began playing soccer at age three.
-She joined the high school team at St. Johns Country Day School in Orange Park, Florida, during sixth grade, and earned regular playing time by eighth grade, winning multiple FHSAA state titles at the end of the school's eleven-year title streak.
+She joined the high school team at St. Johns Country Day School in Orange Park, Florida, during sixth grade, and earned regular playing time by eighth grade, winning multiple FHSAA state championships at the end of the school's eleven-year title streak.
 She led St. Johns with 25 goals as a freshman and was named first-team all-state while finishing as the state runner-up in 2023.
 She was named All-First Coast Player of the Year by The Florida Times-Union in 2024 after scoring 24 goals as a sophomore and making the state semifinals.
 She grew up idolizing fellow St. Johns product Carson Pickett, whose father, Mike, coached the school's girls' team.
-She committed to Florida State before her junior year and planned to enroll early in the spring of 2026.
+Before going pro, she was committed to play college soccer for the Florida State Seminoles and planned to enroll early in the spring of 2026.
 She played club soccer for Jacksonville FC, earning multiple ECNL all-conference honors.